April 25 - May 5, 2026

 You will be accompanied by a local Intrepid tour leader and a Sole Sister Ramblers host.

-You can expect them to possess a broad general knowledge of the locations visited, including historical, cultural, religious, and social aspects.
+Intrepid local leaders do more than just show you the destination; they help you connect with the soul of the place.
+You can expect them to have a broad understanding of the locations visited, including their historical, cultural, religious, and social aspects.

 Accommodations are two twin beds with double occupancy in local guest houses and small local hotels.